neducod/neducod/README.md

-- Hey I'm Josephine and I like to code

 <!---
 neducod/neducod is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->

-Follows you
-I build websites and mobile apps engineered for speed, scalability, and impact

 # Hi, I'm Josephine Jerome 👋

+### Frontend Engineer
-### Frontend Developer building thoughtful, high-performing digital experiences.
+Building thoughtful, high-performing digital experiences.

 I’m a developer focused on transforming ideas into responsive, functional, and user-centered web applications.
 I enjoy solving problems, learning fast, and turning concepts into products that people can actually use.